6 Common Questions About Room Sharing for Kids, Answered

 This can be particularly helpful for opposite-sex siblings to create privacy.
 You could also just simply set up the room with different sections, keeping personal items separate with no physical boundaries to help a child feel like a part of the space is their own.

 Explaining boundaries around sleep—telling kids, for example, “once we’re in bed, we’re in bed for the night unless you need to go to the bathroom”—and keeping the bedroom mainly for sleep can help your children fall into a routine around sleep too.
+(Check out these loft bedroom designs for kids' rooms.)

 How do I handle bedtime with room sharing?